colevandersWands/19-07-2025/content/6-conditionals/README.md

 console.log('-- memory game --');

 let thingToRemember = prompt(
-  'enter some text, then remember it.\n\n' +
-    'if you remember it correctly you win',
+  'enter some text, then remember it.\n\n' + 'if you remember it correctly you win', );
-);

 if (thingToRemember !== null) {
-  let displayTheText = confirm(
-    'would you like to see your text one more time?', );
+  let displayTheText = confirm('would you like to see your text one more time?');
   if (displayTheText) {
     alert(thingToRemember);
   }